Mandatory requirements are found in:

 Dashboard levels

-To help a parish to prioritise their work, the mandatory requirements are divided into three levels:
+To help a parish prioritise their safeguarding work, a Safeguarding Dashboard has three levels::

 Level 1 - Safer Foundations